Yonge Street Bike Lanes

 Temporary Bike Lanes on Yonge (south of St. Clair to north of Lawrence)

-More good news – the Infrastructure and Environment Committee adopted the following motion on September 17, 2020 to explore creating a temporary bikeway along Yonge Street:
+The Infrastructure and Environment Committee adopted the following motion on September 17, 2020 to explore creating a temporary bikeway along Yonge Street:

 “Requested the General Manager, Transportation Services, to consider and explore including, as part of either the 2021 update to the cycling network plan, the COVID-19 pandemic cycling network expansion response plan or potentially as part of the YongeTOmorrow process, a temporary protected bikeway along Yonge Street from south of St. Clair Avenue to north of Lawrence Avenue in conjunction with on-street patios, road safety and traffic-calming measures, and other streetscape improvements identified through consultation with local businesses and community groups, following the complete streets approach applied to Danforth Avenue, with implementation by the second quarter of 2021, and iteration and evaluation throughout 2021.”